 Gnawing is part of your pet’s natural behavior, and even though you may think this garland is too pretty to chew, it's specifically designed with textures that are appealing to rabbits.
 Chewing these items isn’t just fun for them, it will also keep their teeth healthy and strong.

 However, it is advised to keep an eye on the wear and tear to this garland, as natural wood can splinter over time, which could cause damage if not thrown away when it has had its day.
 You may find this rabbit toy ends up on the floor quickly after hanging it up, but if your pet is enjoying running around with it too, then that’s a bonus.
-For just £5, this is one of the best rabbit toys for beautiful bunny homes.

 Best rabbit toy for sleepy bunnies